munificent/craftinginterpreters/book/hash-tables.md

 the array size*.
 That means that when the array size changes, entries may end up in different buckets.

-We need to recalculate the buckets for each of the existing entries in the hash table.
-That in turn could cause new collisions which we need to resolve.
-So the simplest way to handle that is to rebuild the table from scratch by re-inserting every entry into the new empty array.
+Those new buckets may have new collisions that we need to deal with.
+So the simplest way to get every entry where it belongs is to rebuild the table from scratch by re-inserting every entry into the new empty array.

 ^code re-hash (2 before, 2 after)

 We walk through the old array front to back.
 Any time we find a non-empty bucket, we insert that entry into the new array.
 We use `findEntry()`, passing in the *new* array instead of the one currently stored in the Table.
-(This is why `findEntry()` takes a pointer directly to an entry array and not the whole `Table` struct.
+(This is why `findEntry()` takes a pointer directly to an Entry array and not the whole `Table` struct.
 That way, we can pass the new array and capacity before we've stored those in the struct.)